 What If My Water Filter Freezes, Will It Be Damaged?

-Does the weather freeze where you live?
 Have you ever wondered if your water filter might be damaged if it gets below freezing?

 Why?
 Because freezing temperatures may damage the water filter element –

-…and you might not even know it.
+…and you won’t even know it!

 Here’s what they say on the LifeStraw website: